robin-hlt/AAAI26-ReaSon/README.md

 # [AAAI 2026] ReaSon: Reinforced Causal Search with Information Bottleneck for Video Understanding

-The official implementation of ReaSon
+The official implementation of ReaSon.

 ## 📢 News